-Stanley released his second solo album, Live to Win, on October 24, 2006, and undertook a brief solo tour in support.
-On October 31 the same year, the group released Kissology Volume One: 1974-1977, the first of 10 possible DVD sets featuring complete concert footage, interviews, and never-before-seen clips.
-As of January 2007, the set was certified 5-times platinum in the United States.
+Stanley's second solo album, Live to Win was released on October 24, 200 with a brief solo tour in support following.
+That Halloween, the group released Kissology Volume One: 1974-1977, the first of 10 proposed DVD sets featuring concert footage, interviews, and previously unseen matgerial.
+By January 2007, the set was certified 5-times platinum in the United States.
 The second volume was released on August 14, 2007 and was certified 6-times platinum that October 24th.
 What seemed to be the final entry, Kissology Volume Three: 1992-2000, was released on December 18, 2007 and was certified 8-times platinum.

-In July 2009, Paul Stanley announced a release date of October 6, 2009 for his new album Sonic Boom.
-It included a CD of new material, re-recorded versions of famous Kiss hits (previously released as Jigoku-Retsuden, a Japanese exclusive album in 2008) and a live DVD in Buenos Aires, Argentina.
+2009 would see Paul Stanley release his new album Sonic Boom, including a CD of new material, re-recorded versions of famous Kiss hits (previously released as Jigoku-Retsuden, a Japanese exclusive album in 2008) and a live DVD in Buenos Aires, Argentina.